Canadian Prime Minister Mark Carney will visit Trump at the White House on Tuesday

 Trump mocked Carney’s predecessor by calling him Governor Trudeau.
 He hasn’t trolled Carney.

-Robert Bothwell, a University of Toronto professor of Canadian history and international relations, said Carney should not go to Washington because he risks Trump insulting Canada and him too.
+Robert Bothwell, a University of Toronto professor of Canadian history and international relations, said that Carney shouldn't go to Washington, because he risks Trump insulting Canada and him too.

 “There is absolutely no reason to.
 You can’t bargain with Trump.
 His word is not his bond.
 It’s like writing on the water of a pond, a scummy pond.
 We have nothing to gain,” Bothwell said.

 Carney also outlined the priorities of his new government four days after Canadians voted in the Liberals for a fourth mandate.
-He said a new Cabinet will be sworn in on May 12.
+He said that a new Cabinet would be sworn in on May 12.

 “Now the election is over, and we are in a once-in-a-lifetime crisis.
 It’s time to come together, to put on our Team Canada sweaters, and win big,” Carney said.
 “Now is the time for ambition, to be bold, to meet this crisis with the overwhelming, positive force of a united Canada.”